-In order to comply with the guidance you will need to ensure that amongst other things;
+Also, in order to comply with the guidance you will therefore need to ensure that amongst other things;

-- You keep a 6m boundary between waste piles and the site perimeter, buildings and other waste
+- Keep a 6m boundary between waste piles and the site perimeter, buildings and other waste

-- You have access to enough water to fight fires (50%) of the largest pile
+- Have access to enough water to fight fires (50%) of the largest pile

-- You can retain the firewater on site to prevent pollution
+- Retain the firewater on site to prevent pollution

-- You have pollution prevention booms and spill kits on site
+- Have pollution prevention booms and spill kits on site

-- You have automatic fore detection and suppression within buildings
+- Automatic fore detection and suppression within buildings

 - You know where the nearest sensitive receptors to your site are

-- You do not use items that are faulty or likely to cause fires – electrical faults
+- Do not use items that are faulty or likely to cause fires – electrical faults

 - You have an emergency plan in place in the event of a fire

-Paul Downing & Associates have produced several FPP’s for waste companies since the guidance was published in 2015 and have helped organisations not only receive their environmental permit but also helped them raise consciousness about fire prevention on their waste management facility.
+Paul Downing & Associates have produced several FPP’s for waste companies since the guidance was published in 2015.
+We have helped organisations not only receive their environmental permit but also helped them raise consciousness about fire prevention at their waste management facility.

-If you are having issues trying to comply with the FPP guidance and require external help on this issue alone or with a wider environmental permit application for a waste facility, then please give us a call today on 01428 768 087.
+If you are having issues trying to comply with the FPP guidance and require external help.
+Please give us a call today on 01428 768 087.